codehub-learn/jdbc-mssql-connection-test/README.md

-# jdbc-mssql-connection-test
-## A sample project that tests the connection between java and mssql.
+# A sample project that tests the connection between java and mssql.